 Does this mean privacy?
 We don’t think so.

-First of all, most federated services like Mastodon and XMPP require registration in order to use it.
-This normally means that you have to provide more or less personal data: your username, your e-mail address, your IP address.
+First of all, most federated services like Mastodon and XMPP require registration to use it.
+You have to provide more or less personal data: your username, your e-mail address, your IP address.
 Then, this data is stored somewhere on the internet and mostly in cleartext.

 Let’s return to our exemplary services: Mastodon and XMPP.
-Most of your data is stored in cleartext on the servers.
-This is normal and doesn’t differ from non-federated services.
+Servers store most of your data in cleartext.
+Unencrypted storage is normal and doesn’t differ from non-federated services.
 Mastodon requires a valid e-mail address and some XMPP servers also need you to provide one.

 In sum, federation shifts trust from one institution to another.
 Federation is about trusting other parties.
 You hope that admins don’t access or sell your data.
 You hope that they don’t merge their federated instance with global players anytime soon.